ishanpranav/csci-469-natural-language-processing/README.md

-# viterbi-hmm-pos-tagger
+# Viterbi HMM POS tagger

-A Viterbi hidden Markov model (HMM) part of speech (POS) tagger for NYU CSCI 469 Natural Language Processing
+This is a Viterbi hidden Markov model (HMM) part of speech (POS) tagging program implemented in C\# for the NYU CSCI 469 Natural Language Processing course and distributed under the MIT license.

+## License

+This repository is licensed with the [MIT](LICENSE.txt) license.